lankydan/lankydanblog-jamstack/content/blog/2020/kotlin/coroutines/waiting-for-coroutines/index.md

 Coroutines allow you to execute tasks asynchronously without blocking the calling thread, such as the main thread.
 Great, but sometimes you will need to wait for all of these tasks to finish.
 In this post, we will look at how to wait for a coroutine to finish using `join`.

 Note, `async`/`await` will not be covered here as I will cover that in a later post.
-For now, read the [Kotlin docs - concurrent using async](https://kotlinlang.org/docs/reference/coroutines/composing-suspending-functions.html#concurrent-using-async) if that is what you are interested in.
+For now, read the [Kotlin docs - Concurrent using async](https://kotlinlang.org/docs/reference/coroutines/composing-suspending-functions.html#concurrent-using-async) if that is what you are interested in.

 ## How to get a job